anishks22/anishks22/README.md

 - 👋 Hi, I’m Anish kumar
 - 👀 I’m interested in coding
+- 💞️ Currently, I am pursuing a B.Tech in Information Technology
+- 💞️ 4th Year Student(2023 Batch)
+- 👀 Maulana Abul Kalam Azad University of Technology,WB (formerly known as West Bengal University of Technology (WBUT) )
 - 🌱 I’m currently learning full stack development
 - 💞️ I’m a Java Developer
-- 📫 I'm looking for internship as well as Full time job
+- 📫 I'm looking for internship as well as full time job
-- 💞️ You can reach me via email-anish.aks121@gmail.com and phone- 7634996074
+- 💞️ You can reach me via email - anish.aks121@gmail.com or phone- 7634996074
-- 📫 I'm looking for internship as well as Full time job

 <!---
 anishks22/anishks22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.